 Reproducibility of Human-Robot Interaction: The primary contribution is science-focused, e.g., Reproduces, Replicates, or Re-creates prior HRI work (or fails to), provides new HRI artifacts (e.g., datasets, software), etc.

 Across all themes, if a paper includes a study with human participants:

-To support building a strong evidence base in HRI, and encourage future reproducibility, all submissions involving studies with human participants must clearly outline:
+To support building a strong evidence base in HRI, and encourage future reproducibility of published work, all submissions involving studies with human participants should clearly outline their methodology, including:

 1. Human Robot Interaction User Studies

 This theme targets research that provides data on and analysis of human-robot interaction, in laboratory or in-the-wild settings.
 Work can be quantitative, qualitative, or both.
 It may be formative or summative in nature, and can be hypothesis-driven or exploratory.
 Studies can employ robots across the autonomy spectrum.
 Video-based user study paradigms are acceptable with appropriate/sufficient motivation, though authors are encouraged to use in-person robots wherever possible.
 Successful submissions should reflect rigorous methodologies (quantitative or qualitative) and mature analyses that yield novel insights into human-robot interaction, and should discuss the limitations and generalizability of the methods used.

 Quantitative Studies papers should include clear consideration of their methods’ internal, external, and ecological validity.
 For example, measures used should be validated either in prior work or within the given paper.
 For development of new measures, authors should instead consider submitting to the Theory and Methods theme (See details below).